 1. The drug or alcohol program must be approved by a majority vote of the Board.
 Approval may be withdrawn, at any time, for cause, by majority vote of the Board and with reasonable advance notice to the program of the reasons for the proposed withdrawal of approval and an opportunity to dispute such reasons.
 However, nothing herein shall be construed to provide a right to an adjudicatory hearing pursuant to M.G.L. c.
 30A.

-2. The drug or alcohol program shallrequires as a condition of the physician's participation that the physician consent, pursuant to 42 CFR Part 2, to disclosure of relevant information to the Board, under any of the following conditions:
+2. The drug or alcohol program shall require as a condition of the physician's participation that the physician consent, pursuant to 42 CFR Part 2, to disclosure of relevant information to the Board, under any of the following conditions:

 a.
-If the physician fails to correct, within a reasonable period of time, a failure to provide documentation of his or her continuing freedom from unauthorized substance use;
+If the physician fails to correct, within a reasonable period of time, a failure to provide documentation of his or her continuing freedom from unauthorized substance use; or

 b.
-If the physician is known by the program to be in a state of unauthorized substance use, or if the physician is in a state of unauthorized substance use after signing his or her contract with the program;
+If the physician is known by the program to be in a state of unauthorized substance use, or if the physician is in a state of unauthorized substance use after signing his or her contract with the program; or

 c.
-If the program has a reasonable basis to believe that the physician, for any reason, cannot render professional services without undue risk to the public;
+If the program has a reasonable basis to believe that the physician, for any reason, cannot render professional services without undue risk to the public; or

 d.
 If the physician revokes consent to disclose information to the Board during the course of his or her contract with the program; or